daspryJ/Divinedaolibrary-shortcut/README.md

 # Divinedaolibrary shortcuts
-Allow the use of next/previous keyboard arrows to navigate to next/previous chapter on DivineDaoLibrary
+Allow the use of next/previous keyboard arrows to navigate to next/previous chapter on https://www.divinedaolibrary.com/
 # Usage
 I have written the script for Tampermonkey in Chrome.
 I have not tested it in other browser, but you can try, if you're feeling lucky.
 # Step 1